Get our FREE IIFYM Weight Loss Starter Guide

 What is dynamic stretching?

-Dynamic stretching is literally exactly as the name itself implies.
-With dynamic stretching, you are actually moving and involving the muscles for the stretch to take place.
+Dynamic stretching is exactly as the name itself implies.
+With dynamic stretching, you are moving and involving the muscles for the stretch to take place.
 Whereas with normal static stretches you are standing or sitting still while holding the stretch for a given amount of time.

 Dynamic stretching is a great way for athletes and lifters alike, to not only stretch their muscles but also incorporate a warm-up in the process due to the movement involved.